marcus-crane/python-static-generator/test/markdown/classes/fixtures/post.md

 testing: yes
 ---

-This part of the post should be ignored
+This part of the post contains all the good stuff!